-ADVANCED PLACEMENT (AP) SEMINAR (1429A, 1429B), Grades 9-12, 1st & 2nd Sem., One-half Credit Per Sem.
+ADVANCED PLACEMENT (AP) SEMINAR (1429Y), Grades 11-12, Full Credit Year Course

-AP Seminar is a foundational course that engages students in cross-curricular conversations that explore the complexities of academic and real-world topics and issues by analyzing divergent perspectives.
+AP Seminar is a foundational course that engages students cross-curricular conversations that explore the complexities of academic and real-world topics and issues by analyzing divergent perspectives.
 Using an inquiry framework, students practice reading and analyzing articles, research studies, and foundational, literary, and philosophical texts; listening to and viewing speeches, broadcasts, and personal accounts; and experiencing artistic works and performances.
 Students learn to synthesize information from multiple sources, develop their own perspectives in research-based written essays, and design and deliver oral and visual presentations, both individually and as part of a team.
-Ultimately, the course aims to equip students with the power to analyze and evaluate information with accuracy and precision in order to craft and communicate evidence-based arguments.
+Ultimately, the course aims to equip students with the power to analyze and evaluate information with accuracy and precision in order to craft and communicate evidence based arguments.
 There are no prerequisites for the AP Seminar course.
-The course culminates in an Individual research-based essay of approximately 2,000 words and a presentation, performance, or exhibition with an oral defense; where the student answers 3-4 questions from a panel of trained evaluators and an end-of-course exam (3 hours).
-Course satisfies Social Studies graduation requirements.
+The course culminates in an Individual research-based essay of 2,000 approximately words and a presentation, performance, or exhibition with an oral defense; where the student answers 3-4 questions from a panel of trained evaluators and an end-of-course exam (3 hours).